eleanorfrajka/template-project/docs/source/setup.md

 pip install -r requirements-dev.txt  # For development tools and testing
 ```

-> 🔁 These install all runtime and development dependencies.
+> 🔁 Both methods install all runtime and development dependencies.

 ---